hmrc/essttp-backend/README.md

 # essttp-backend

 This repository contains the backend microservice for eSSTTP (Enhanced Self Service Time To Pay).
 It is built using Scala (2.13) and the Play framework (2.8).
-We use linting tools such as WartRemover and Sclariform.
+We use linting tools such as WartRemover and Scalariform.
 This microservice acts as a state machine, utilising mongodb.
 As users progress through the [frontend](https://www.github.com/hmrc/essttp-frontend) journey various rest endpoints are called to update the state of the users journey.
 This project makes use of sbt modules - which act as libraries for our models and anything else we may want to reuse in the frontend.
 We have coined the term `cor` for these modules - `collection of routines`